Malcom Glenn: Recent work

 He appeared in a number of publications and on television for his work related to both The Crimson and politics, particularly the youth vote.
 During the 2008 United States presidential campaign, Glenn covered the election for The Crimson, as well as for a joint venture in conjunction with CBS News and The Washington Post.
 During the 2008 Democratic National Convention in his native Denver, Glenn appeared on The CBS Early Show with host Harry Smith, and was also interviewed by CBS Evening News anchor Katie Couric during Couric's nightly Convention Webcast.

 During the fall general election campaign, Glenn made a number of television and speaking appearances throughout the country.
-He was a guest on the Al Jazeera English network's Inside Story,Inside Story (Part II), Al Jazeera English, October 26, 2008 a news program that airs daily on the 24-hour channel.
+He was a guest on the Al Jazeera English network's Inside Story, a news program that airs daily on the 24-hour channel.
 He was also a panelist at an event titled Young, Black and Ready to Vote in St. Louis, Missouri, sponsored by the Center for American Progress’s campus outreach group, Campus Progress, and held prior to the 2008 United States vice-presidential debate.
-In late October, he moderated a panel at Harvard about Republican vice-presidential candidate Sarah Palin featuring, among others, GOP media consultant and CNN contributor Alex Castellanos.Danella H. Debel, Panel Analyzes Palin’s Candidacy, The Harvard Crimson, October 30, 2008 In April 2009, when Obama for America campaign manager David Plouffe was a visiting fellow at the Harvard Institute of Politics, Glenn moderated a panel with Plouffe at the IOP's John F. Kennedy Forum.
+In late October, he moderated a panel at Harvard about Republican vice-presidential candidate Sarah Palin featuring, among others, GOP media consultant and CNN contributor Alex Castellanos.
+In April 2009, when Obama for America campaign manager David Plouffe was a visiting fellow at the Harvard Institute of Politics, Glenn moderated a panel with Plouffe at the IOP's John F. Kennedy Forum.

 Glenn has written for The Denver Post and Sports Illustrated On Campus, and has been interviewed on Fox's local Boston television station, WFXT.
 In print, he has been interviewed by Newsweek, The Christian Science Monitor, and The Washington Post.